 Maybe, but you should ask yourself an important question first.

-Are you selling to rebalance your portfolio or as part of your financial plan?
+Do want to sell stocks to rebalance your portfolio or as part of your financial plan?
 If so, then it’s possible offloading some stock is a good move.
-Or, maybe you want to sell out of fear because you believe the stock market is overvalued.
+Or, maybe you want to sell stocks out of fear because you believe the stock market is overvalued.
 In that case, I have something to say about it.

 Historically, fear has been a valuable emotion.
 Fear has gotten humanity to where it is today.
 Thousands of years ago, fear caused us to flee in terror at the possibility of a large predatory cat stalking the grassland.
 And rightly so.
 Obviously, fear kept us alive and unmolested by very real dangers.